 Ireland has a significant proportion of the few surviving remnants of raised bog within Europe.
 139 raised bogs have been designated for protection in 53 Special Areas of Conservation (SACs) under the EU Habitats Directive and 75 Natural Heritage Areas (NHAs) under the Wildlife Act of 2000.
 Although the turf-cutters are being offered alternative sites or monetary compensation, the EU Directive still serves to stoke consternation amongst otherwise fuel-impoverished households.
 The currently protected sites represent only 20% of the original raised bog in the country.
 “In Mayo, there’s been almost 100% compliance and generally on the ground people are happy to either take compensation or go with the option for relocation”, Sue Callaghan, District Conservation Officer in Mayo for the National Parks and Wildlife Service (NPWS) noted in a recent interview with Climate Change Cafe.
 But this is certainly not the case in other parts of the country such as Galway and Roscommon.
 And the vast majority of bog in my home county of Mayo is blanket bog meaning that this land is currently not protected in the same way.
 The small island of Ireland possesses a staggering 8% of the world’s blanket bog and is the most important country in Europe for this type of habitat.
 This underlines the need to protect not only our intact raised bogs but also the blanket bogs along Ireland’s Atlantic coast.

 The NPWS website describes the loss of Ireland’s bogs as “an irreplaceable loss to global biodiversity”.
-Apart from providing unique habitat to many species of native flora and fauna, bogland also contributes a range of valuable ecosystem services that are taken for granted by most of us.
+Apart from providing unique habitat to native flora and fauna, bogland also contributes a range of valuable ecosystem services that are taken for granted by most of us.
 Excess CO2 from the atmosphere is removed and locked within the peat in the ground which helps to combat manmade climate change.
 Bogland also provides clean water and reduces flooding due to its capacity to absorb, hold and slowly release water.
 From the point of view of the turf-cutter, the bog is a vital source of fuel for heating and cooking in many rural households through the long winter months.

 Turf wars – what’s it all about?